-The integrity of the University's educational mission is promoted by professionalism that derives from mutual trust and respect in instructor-student relationships.
-Similarly, the University is committed to the principle of protecting the integrity and objectivity of its staff members in the performance of their University duties.
-It is therefore fundamental to the University's overall mission that the professional responsibilities of its instructors be carried out in an atmosphere that is free of conflicts of interest that compromise these principles.
+The integrity of the university's educational mission is promoted by professionalism that derives from mutual trust and respect in instructor-student relationships.
+Similarly, the university is committed to the principle of protecting the integrity and objectivity of its staff members in the performance of their university duties.
+It is therefore fundamental to the university's overall mission that the professional responsibilities of its instructors be carried out in an atmosphere that is free of conflicts of interest that compromise these principles.

-Romantic and/or sexual relationships where one member of the University community has supervisory or other evaluative responsibility for the other create conflicts of interest and perceptions of undue advantage.
-There are also special risks in any sexual or romantic relationship between individuals in inherently unequal positions of power (such as teacher and student, supervisor and employee).
+Romantic and/or sexual relationships where one member of the university community has supervisory or other evaluative responsibility for the other create conflicts of interest and perceptions of undue advantage.
+There are also special risks in any sexual or romantic relationship between individuals in inherently unequal positions of power (such as teacher and student, or supervisor and employee).
 Such relationships may undermine the real or perceived integrity of the supervision and evaluation provided, and the trust inherent particularly in the instructor-student relationship.
 They may, moreover, be less consensual than the individual whose position confers power believes.
 The relationship is likely to be perceived in different ways by each of the parties to it, especially in retrospect.

 Moreover, such relationships may harm or injure others in the academic or work environment.
 Relationships in which one party is in a position to review the work or influence the career of the other may provide grounds for complaint when that relationship gives, or creates the appearance of, undue access or advantage to the person involved in the relationship, or when it restricts opportunities or creates a hostile environment for others.